lindeberg25/lea-stt/README.md

 (stt) pip install pyannote-audio/  (install this local repository to run offline)
 ```

-To eliminate the need for activating a conda environment, add the following line to the shell configuration file, usually located at ~/.bashrc:
+ To eliminate the requirement of activating a conda environment, add the following line to the shell configuration file, usually located at ~/.bashrc:

 ```
 export PATH="/opt/conda/envs/stt/bin:$PATH"